OctopusDeploy/blog/blog/2020-05/building-trust-in-automated-db-deployments/index.md

 ![](deployment-process-start.png)

 Right now, this process will take the scripts in the package and run them on the database.
-It'd be nice to know what those scripts are.
-Let's add a step to generate a delta script or report.
+It’d be nice to know what those scripts are.
+Let’s add a step to generate a delta script or report.

 ![](adding-delta-report.png)